 Roger Tory Peterson traveled the world in search of every living bird on the planet.
 Among the few he never found was the phoenix.
 A bird of myth, of legend.
 The perfect metaphor for RTPI as we recover from a fire.
 As we restore our sanctuary of a building.
 As we rebuild our website to reflect our new strategic vision.

-Thanks to an anonymous donor who has extended the deadline to meet a $100,000 challenge, every dollar you donate will be matched -- in effect doubling the impact of your gift.
+Thanks to everyone who helped us to meet the $100,000 match challenge.
 With your support, RTPI will rise from the literal ashes, stronger and more vibrant than ever.
-Thank you.

 Support our Recovery and Renewal